spectrocloud/librarium/content/docs/06-integrations/00-ubuntu.md

 # Ubuntu Advantage

-Canonical Ubuntu Advantage extends your infrastructure's security, certified compliance, and 24x7 support.
+Ubuntu Advantage services extend your infrastructure's security, compliance, and productivity requirements.
 With Palette, enable the UA services when modifying the Pack Values.
 See below for steps on how to modify the Preset options.

 **Benefits with UA**: